LacunaOmnibus/MontyLacuna/README.md

 MontyLacuna
 ===========

-a Python Client for The Lacuna Expanse.
+A Python Client for The Lacuna Expanse.

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

+"""
+AS Python installer does NOT have "register as default python" checked by default - this is what adds python to the PATH.
+Include instructions to the user to fix that setting that during the install wizard.
+"""

 ## Currently working on
 - bin/send_excavs.py